GeoffreyRe/fastapi-measurements/README.md

   - Add more test cases for edge scenarios (e.g., missing or invalid fields in requests)
   - Test error responses and validation logic

-- **Add authentication system**
-  Implement user authentication using OAuth2 with JWT tokens to secure endpoints.

 - **Enhance filtering capabilities on GET /measurements**
   Add query parameters to filter measurements, such as:
   - Filter by `time` range (e.g., `?start=2024-01-01&end=2024-02-01`)